Can Remote Workers Make Workers' Comp Claims?

 Can you get compensated if you’re a remote employee who got injured while working?
-Though state workers’ comp laws vary, the answer is generally yes.
-It could be harder to prove that a work-related injury happened at home, but you can still get compensation if you can show that your injuries occurred during the course and scope of employment.
+Though state workers’ compensation laws vary, the answer is generally yes.
+It could be harder to prove that a work-related injury happened at home, but you can still get compensation if you can show that your injuries occurred in the scope of employment.

-This article will overview how workers’ comp works for remote employees.
+This article will provide an overview of how workers’ compensation works for remote employees.
 If you have suffered a work-related injury, speak with a workers’ compensation attorney about your specific case and options.

 What You Have To Show in a Workers’ Compensation Claim

 Both federal and state laws require employers to provide a safe working environment for their employees.
-Workers’ compensation laws let injured workers seek compensation for injuries or illnesses developed while working.
+Workers’ compensation laws let injured workers seek compensation for injuries or illnesses developed while working or during job duties.

-Workers’ comp benefits cover medical bills and lost wages resulting from injuries.
-Furthermore, workers’ comp is a no-fault system, meaning you don’t have to show that anyone was at fault for your injuries.
+Workers’ compensation benefits cover medical bills and lost wages resulting from injuries.
+Furthermore, workers’ compensation is a no-fault system, meaning you don’t have to show that anyone was at fault for your injuries.
 A worker just has to show:

 - They got injured